-Writing a marketing plan may seem unnecessary for a start-up, but in fact it's a vital tool that can help you focus your marketing activities and ensure your objectives are met.
-Alan Gleeson explains how to go about writing a marketing plan for your new business
+Writing a marketing plan may seem unnecessary for a start-up - but in fact it's a vital tool that can help you focus your promotional activities and measure their success.
+Marketing consultant Alan Gleeson explains how to write a marketing plan for your new business

 What is a marketing plan?

 It’s a document that explains how a particular product or service will be marketed.
 It describes the overall objective, the market, tactics, costs/budget, responsibilities and anticipated sales.

 Much like a business plan, a marketing plan usually contains an executive summary, which explains key facts and figures.
 Business plans often include condensed marketing plans.

 They can help businesses of all sizes and types.
 While larger organisations normally have sophisticated marketing plans, even a relatively basic version can help a start-up or small business allocate limited resources.

 A marketing plan assesses the most cost-efficient methods of attracting potential customers and how these can be converted into sales.
 Without a plan, a small business is essentially rudderless and marketing activities are likely to be considerably less effective.

 How do I start to draw up a marketing plan?

 By assessing your business and its market.
 There are various frameworks and tools you can use, including SWOT analysis, in which you consider your internal strengths and weaknesses alongside external opportunities and threats.

 Consider whether specific segments within your customer base would benefit from targeted marketing.
 Taking a ‘scattergun approach’ is often a waste of time and money.